KlaraMartinsson/hangman-game/README.md

 - Navigated through the whole game while trying out diffrent of options.
 My family and my mentor [Oluwaseun Owonikoko](https://github.com/seunkoko) have also been testing it.
 ### Automated testing
-I used my schools (Code Institute) own validator https://pep8ci.herokuapp.com/.
+I used my school Code Institutes own validator https://pep8ci.herokuapp.com/ to check the code automated.
 I tested run.py, words.py, word_art.py and hangman_stages.py and the code had no errors or warnings in it.

+## Technologies Used
+* Languages:
+    * Python.
+* Libraries:
+    * random
+        - Used to select a random word.
+    * os
+        - Used for its `clear` tool, to clear the terminal window.
+* Others:
+    * Github
+        - To store the repository for submission.
+    * Heroku
+        - To deploy a live version of the terminal.
+    * Lucid
+        - To make a flowchart for preparation to project.
+    * Fancy text pro
+        - To make word art.

+## Deplyment